nod-ai/shark-ui/docs/branching-strategy.md

 1. _Shouldn't the default branch be the stable one since users will interact with that by default?_

-    If users are interacting with a branch, we might have a bigger problem.
-We don't want _anyone_ interacting with _branches_, but rather:
+    If users are interacting with a branch, we might have a UX problem.
+The goal is to have:

     - _users_ interacting with _releases_ (via the "Releases" page)
     - _contributors_ interacting with _issues_ and _PRs_